CRM Thought Leader Denis Pombriant In His Own Words

 CRM Thought Leader Denis Pombriant of Beagle Research discusses the integral relationship between Customer Relationship Management and Customer Experience Management, and shares some practical advice and industry examples for those planning to implement a CX program—including psychological factors such as the prevalence of buyers who make business decisions for emotional reasons.

-Customer experience success or failure has a lot to do with when and how a CX program is planned and implemented.
-Companies that begin their CX program as a corporate strategy and precursor to customer facing business processes—and with clear starting objectives such as building insanely great products, achieving customer loyalty and earning customer appreciation tend to be successful.
+- Customer experience success or failure has a lot to do with when and how a CX program is planned and implemented.
+Companies that begin their CX program as a corporate strategy and precursor to customer facing business processes—and with clear starting objectives such as building insanely great products, achieving customer loyalty, earning customer appreciation or other measurable customer experience success metrics. tend to be successful.
 Companies that inject CX as a trailing process, believing they can insert quality or customer happiness at the end, tend to not be successful.